creative Consulting + collaborations

 - Coordinate with LLA, Frazier History Museum, and WXOX Radio to develop LLA’s first free community workshop & reading https://www.louisvilleliteraryarts.org/community-workshops

-- Partnered with local art gallery to host a public reading for local writers and artists
+- Partner with New Albany art gallery to host a public reading for local writers and artists

-- Bring attention to the poetic form and the art gallery after its grand re-opening
+- Bring attention to the poetic form of ekphrasis as collaborative art as well as attention to the Kleinhelter art gallery after its grand re-opening

 river city revue